 Sometimes called the “Band-Aid” procedure, a cervical discectomy is a minimally invasive procedure that is performed exclusively in the cervical spine—the area of the spine that begins at the base of the skull and encompasses seven vertebral segments that connect to the thoracic spine (upper back).
 It does not require an incision or stitches—which means patients have less risk for infection and usually enjoy a shorter recovery time.

-Learn more about discectomy.
+Learn more about our discectomy.

 Minimally invasive foraminotomy is a surgical procedure used to relieve damaging nerve pressure in your neck that develops inside gaps in your spinal bone called foramina (singular, foramen).
 These gaps allow your nerves to pass through your spinal column and supply sensation to your body, and pressure on them can be the source of pain, tingling, numbness or feelings of muscle weakness.

-Learn more about foraminotomy.
+Learn more about the foraminotomy.

 Cervical Procedure Animation

 Watch a simulation of the cervical procedure, often referred to as “the Band-Aid procedure.”
 By not requiring an incision or stitches, the cervical procedure provides a reduced risk of infection and reduced recovery time.
 In addition, dye injection offers greater accuracy, to confirm that the disc levels being treated are the ones that are actually causing your pain.

 “Thank you North American Spine!” – Annette B. » Click Here to Read Annette’s Testimony

 “Each day brings new things that I can do again…” – Kelly K. » Click Here to Read Kelly’s Testimony